 Wat Si Sawai (วัดศรีสวาย), located within the old city walls about 200m southwest of Wat Mahathat, is one of the most visited ruins at Sukhothai Historical Park.
 At its core is a main sanctuary with three prang towers built by the Khmer in the late 12th or early 13th century.
 Despite this being the reign of Jayavarman VII (r.
-1181-1219), a devout Buddhist, it appears that it served as a Hindu temple since a Shiva linga, Shiva and Vishnu statues, a yoni (now put on display outside the eastern prang), and a Vishnu lintel (the Hindu creation myth with Vishnu reclining in the sea of eternity, represented by a naga, and Brahma sitting on a lotus flower growing out of Vishnu's navel) were found here.
+1181-1219), a devout Buddhist, it appears that it served as a Hindu temple since a Shiva linga, Shiva and Vishnu statues, a yoni (now put on display outside the eastern prang), and a lintel with the Hindu creation myth (Vishnu reclining in the sea of eternity, represented by a naga, and Brahma sitting on a lotus flower growing out of Vishnu's navel) were found here.
 This lintel and other items are on display at the Ramkhamhaeng National Museum in Sukhothai.

 Nobody knows what the temple was called in the Khmer era, but Prince Damrong theorized that the current name, Wat Si Sawai, is a corruption of Sri Siwaya (ศรีศิวายะ), meaning "glorious Shiva" in Pali.
 King Rama 6, who visited in 1907, found two old wooden logs and had the idea that perhaps this temple was used for performing the Triyampavai-Tripavai ceremony; the same Brahmanic New Year ritual for the giant swing in Bangkok.